 Following the descent to the Tukituki River, from Mt Erin, we will proceed on the western side of the river to Te Mata Peak, where we will continue the course as detailed above, and then back to the Village.

-Please note: if you do not meet the cutoff time after descending Mt Erin (yet to be determined), you will be directed towards a shortcut which heads directly to Te Mata Peak (so you will not cross the river).
+Please note: if you do not meet the cutoff time after descending Mt Erin (yet to be finalised - but will be approx 2 hrs 30 mins), you will be directed towards a shortcut which heads directly to Te Mata Peak (so you will not cross the river).
 This measure is about the safety and welfare of the volunteers.
 All who start and finish will be deemed to be finishers.